hitoshi-watase/sercrod/docs/reference/directives/event-submit.md

   That means wantsUpdate is true unless you explicitly mark submit as non mutating.

 - Default behavior
-  For a submit event, Nablla performs a full host update after the handler, unless:
+  For a submit event, Sercrod performs a full host update after the handler, unless:

   - You explicitly add the noupdate modifier, for example @submit.noupdate="handleSubmit()".
   - You add submit to the events.non_mutating configuration set and do not force update with a modifier.